 This Agricultural Compliance Statement conforms with the Environmental Authorization requirements stipulated by the National Environmental Management Act, 1998 (Act No. 107 of 1998) ("NEMA").
-The Environmental Screening Report (ESR) generated through the National Web-based Screening Tool identifies the study area as having very high agricultural sensitivity due to the study area showing viticulture with low to moderate land capability.
+The Environmental Screening Report (ESR) generated through the National Web-based Screening Tool identifies the study area as having a low agricultural sensitivity and a low land capability.

-The Albeit proposed pond system is situated within a protected agricultural area and a high terrain capability.
+The Kakamas proposed pond system is not situated within a protected agricultural area and has a high terrain capability.
 Overall, the study area has an arid climate with a low climate capability.
-The study area is situated upon the Ag broad land type and specifically the Ag2 broad land type, which includes the Hutton and Mispah soil forms.
-The study area also has a very low grazing capacity of 42 ha/LSU.
+The study area has a low soil capability and is situated upon the Ag broad land type and specifically the Ag2 broad land type, which includes the Hutton and Mispah soil forms.
+The study area also has a low grazing capacity of 36 ha/LSU.
 Finally, the land use of the study area is predominantly low shrubland and/or other bare land.

-The land capability in the Northern Cape is generally low due to the arid conditions; however, the agricultural potential is largely determined by irrigation from the Orange River.
-Based on satellite imagery, the site appears to be situated on carbonate-containing soils, which may indicate poor drainage or water accumulation in this arid environment.
+The land capability in the Northern Cape is generally low due to the arid conditions; however, the agricultural potential largely depends on irrigation from the Orange River.
+Based on satellite imagery, the site appears to be situated on either carbonate-containing soils or shallow soils - both of which are unsuitable for irrigation.
+Which confirms the low screening sensitivity.